getnexar/Nexar-Visual-Localization/README.md

 ### ___The full visual localization dataset and benchmark will be published here soon.
 Stay tuned!___

 ## Dataset
 Our dataset was collected from a largescale deployment of connected dashcams.
 Each vehicle is equipped with a dashacam and a companion smartphone app that continuously captures and uploads sensor data such as GPS readings.
-The dataset published here contains 1000 video sequences taken at different lighting and weahter conditions in New York City, with their corresponding sensor data.
+The dataset published here contains 200 video sequences taken at different lighting and weahter conditions.
+To download the dataset, please fill in the form [here](https://docs.google.com/forms/d/1IcdL3AH4UMuiXnLNHN414IfQJNJZlZxbHnr2BmxJ2lE)

 ## Benchmark
 _Coming soon!_